Gruntfuggly/todo-tree/README.md

 | todo-tree.filterCaseSensitive | <tt>false</tt> | Use this if you need the filtering to be case sensitive. |
 | todo-tree.highlight | <tt>false</tt> | Set this to true to highlight tags in files. |
 | todo-tree.highlightDelay | <tt>500</tt> | The delay before highlighting (milliseconds). |

+### Excluding folders

+To exclude folders from your search, use the `todo-tree.globs` setting.
+For example, if you want to ignore everything in subfolders called `dist`, set it to `[ "!dist" ]`.

+For more information on glob patterns, see [here](https://github.com/isaacs/minimatch).

+*Note: By default, ripgrep ignores files and folders from your `.gitignore` or `.ignore` files.
+If you want to include these files, set* `todo-tree.ripgrepArgs` *to* `--no-ignore`.

 ## Known Issues